ArturoTorresArpi/FabricWorkshop/README.md

   * Enabled: Users can create and share AI skill item types

 ## Notebooks
-* Download the following files to your Desktop
+* Download the following files to your Desktop (TBD)